Raipur, Birbhum: Physical features

 Raipur is located in the south-eastern corner of the district which is an alluvial plain between Ajay and Mayurakshi Rivers.
 It has hot and dry summers, spread over March – May, followed by the monsoon from June to September.
 78 per cent of the rainfall occurs during this period.

 Demographics

 As per the 2011 Census of India, Raipur had a total population of 2,320 of which 1,195 (52%) were males and 1,125 (48%) were females.
 Population below 6 years was 246.
 The total number of literates in Raipur was 1,613 (77.77% of the population over 6 years).

 In 2001, Raipur had an area of 37 ha and a population of 2,063, of which 987 belong to scheduled castes and 149 to scheduled tribes.

 Tourist Interest

 The ruins of the ancestral house of Bhuban Mohan Singha still stands at the end of the village.
 Tourists bound for Bolpur-Sriniketan-Santiniketan may easily pay a visit to this site.
-The grandeur and vast expanse of the once stately mansion can still be recognized.
+Although in ruins, the grandeur and vast expanse of the once stately mansion can still be recognized.
+Next to the ruined palace is an active temple complex.